- Atoms and Molecules

 With concise-yet-telling definitions and easy-to-grasp examples, this printable atoms and molecules chart for grade 5 and grade 6 is a perfect prelude to the topic.
 The illustrations help ease into the concept.

 Is water an element, or is it a compound?
 Don't freak out!
-Identify substances as elements, compounds, and heterogeneous or homogeneous mixtures with this worksheet for 5th grade and 6th grade.
+Identify substances as elements, compounds, and homogeneous mixtures with this worksheet for 5th grade and 6th grade learners.

 It's high time we dug deep into an atom.
 In this printable, students broaden their horizons to know the structure of an atom that includes the nucleus, protons, neutrons, electrons, and electron shells.